Nurdin-Ismail/WK4-PHASE1-PROJECT/README.md

 2. Only a single HTMl file

-3. Oly 2 event listeners, because the entire project is based off of click events.
+3. Oly 2 event listeners, because the entire project is based off of click events and I'm unable to make post and patch requests to the publick api.

 4. Rating for Books